tintinguy01/pagey-ai/README.md

 ## Acknowledgments

-- OpenAI for providing the AI language model
+- OpenAI and Groq for providing the AI language models
 - shadcn/ui for beautiful UI components
 - Clerk for authentication services
+- Vercel, Render, and Neon for their generous free hosting tiers